 - Have you talked to your instructor?
 Your situation may not be as bad as you think. - Have you talked to Financial Aid?
 Dropping a class could have a negative effect on your ability to keep your aid or scholarship. - Will dropping this course put you below full time status?
-Some insurance plans require that students be enrolled full-time. - Is this course a prerequisite or corequisite for another course?
+Some insurance plans require that students be enrolled full-time. - Is this course a prerequisite or co-requisite for another course?
 Does this affect your graduation plans?
 Will the course be offered again when you need it?
 Have you talked to your advisor? - Have you gone to the Learning Center for tutoring? - Are you working too many hours?
 Have you talked to your employer about cutting your hours at least temporarily? - What's the semester deadline for dropping a class?
 You may have time to improve your grades.

 Withdrawal forms are available at the Student Service Center or on the Student Forms section of the ECC website.
 A withdrawal request is not official until the student submits the withdrawal form to the Student Service Center, including the last date of attendance and required signatures.
-If the completed withdrawal form is submitted to the Student Service Center prior to the withdrawal deadline, the student will receive a grade of (W) or (F) as reported by the faculty member.
+If the completed withdrawal form is submitted to the Student Service Center prior to the withdrawal deadline, the student will receive a (W) grade.
+After the withdrawal deadline, the student will receive a grade of (W) or (F) as reported by the faculty member.